Novian001/crowdFounding/README.md

 # crowdFounding
-you can see the code in another branch
+you can see the code in branch develop